longshine/EasyDb4J/README.md

 Of course a corresponding JDBC driver should be included in the classpath, otherwise you would get a <code>ClassNotFoundException</code>.

+By default, a C3P0 <code>ComboPooledDataSource</code> will be used as the inner connection pool.

 Once a connection factory is setted up, you can get a connection by a single call: